-At a regional level the Special Rapporteur on Prison Conditions in Africa, who is appointed by the African Commission on Human and Peoples' Rights, carries out inspections of prison systems in Africa and publishes reports detailing both problems found and good practices seen.
+Regional inspection mechanisms At a regional level the Special Rapporteur on Prison Conditions in Africa, who is appointed by the African Commission on Human and Peoples' Rights, carries out inspections of prison systems in Africa and publishes reports detailing both problems found and good practices seen.

-The Council of Europe Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment is the oldest established example of an inter-governmental mechanism which exerts considerable influence on the improvement of conditions of detention and imprisonment in the countries, stretching from the Atlantic to the Pacific Ocean, which form part of the Council of Europe.
+The Council of Europe Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment is the most long-standing example of an inter-governmental inspection mechanism.
+It exerts considerable influence on the improvement of conditions of detention and imprisonment in the countries, stretching from the Atlantic to the Pacific Ocean, which form part of the Council of Europe.

-The International Committee of the Red Cross is very active in the area of prison inspection in special circumstances such as time of war.
+The International Committee of the Red Cross is very active in the area of prison inspection in special circumstances such as time of war or civil.